 John Dibert Community School moved into a new facility at the Phillis Wheatley campus in the fall of 2014.
-The charter school has been continuously overseen by charter management organization Firstline Schools, Inc.
+The charter school has been continuously overseen by charter management organization Firstline Schools, Inc. When it moved to its new location, Firstline renamed the school Phillis Wheatley Community School.

 In the fall of 2014 John Dibert Community School, operated by Firstline Schools Inc., moved to the Phillis Wheatley campus.
 The school is now called Phillis Wheatley Community School and is still operated by Firstline.